 - Of the 368 incidents, two were as a result of an instruction from a relevant medical professional as per the Act.

 - Under Operation Navigation, An Garda Síochána has recorded 281 incidents relating to breaches of regulations concerning licensed premises.

 - As per Garda policy in relation to the regulations, in all cases where arrests were made under the regulations, members of An Garda Síochána must consult with the Director of Public Prosecutions on the decision to charge.

-To provide additional public assurance on the appropriate and proportionate use of these powers, the Minister for Justice and Equality also asked the Policing Authority to assess and report regularly on the use of these regulations by An Garda Síochána.
-The seventh report of the Policing Authority to the Minister of Justice and Equality was received on 11 September 2020.
-This full report can be accessed at the following link: https://www.policingauthority.ie/assets/uploads/documents/Policing_Performance_by_the_Garda_S%C3%ADoch%C3%A1na_in_relation_to_the_Covid-19_Regulations_-_11092020.pdf
+To provide additional public assurance on the appropriate and proportionate use of these powers, the Minister for Justice also asked the Policing Authority to assess and report regularly on the use of these regulations by An Garda Síochána.
+The ninth report of the Policing Authority to the Minister of Justice was published on 11 November 2020.
+This full report can be accessed at the following link: Ninth Report of the Policing Authority on use of Covid-19 powers by An Garda Siochana (09 November 2020)

 Information on the use of Covid-19 related powers by An Garda Síochána can be found here: Use of Covid-19 related powers by An Garda Síochána

 Coroners and Pathology Services